Psalm 139 – Praise and Prayer to the God Who Knows All and Is Everywhere

 When I awake, I am still with You.

 a.
-How precious also are Your thoughts to me, O God: Considering how God knew and cared for him filled David with amazement and adoration.
+How precious also are Your thoughts to me, O God: David was filled with amazement and adoration by considering how God knew and cared for him.
 It is precious that God should think of us at all; it is beyond precious that He would think well of us and think so often of us.

 i.
 How precious: “The root meaning of the word rendered ‘precious’ is weighty.
 The singer would weigh God’s thoughts towards him, and finds that they weigh down his scales.”
 (Maclaren)

 ii.
 “He is not alarmed at the fact that God knows all about him; on the contrary, he is comforted, and even feels himself to be enriched, as with a casket of precious jewels.
 That God should think upon him is the believer’s treasure and pleasure.”
 (Spurgeon)